CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

                 3. The system prompts user to select media from device or capture a new photo using the device's camera
                 4. The user selects one of the following option
                 5. The media is uploaded
+                6. The user clicks the save entry button to save the picture
             - **Failure scenario(s)**:
                 - 4a.
 User selects an unsupported file format
                     - 3a1.
 An error message is displayed: "Unsupported file format: Please select a following file format: JPG, PNG, JPEG"